Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about house training a Shih Tzu.
 Some dog breeds seem more difficult to house train.

 This toy breed is thought to have originated in Tibet.
 They were bred to serve as companions to Chinese royalty.
-These loyal and affectionate dogs are a popular pet breed.
-This page contains Shih Tzu photos.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.